nion-software/nionutils/README.md

 is acquired and released.
 The about_to_delete method is called when reference count reaches zero.

 ### Stream
-The Stream classes provide a threaded stream of values that can be controlled using standard reactive operators such as sample, debounce, and combine.
-In addition, a FutureValue is provided to provide delayed evaluation.
+The Stream classes provide a async-based stream of values that can be controlled using standard reactive operators such as sample, debounce, and combine.
 The stream source is an Event named value_stream and the source object must provide both the value_stream and a value property.